eugeniop/techblog/posts/2025-05-09-A-CBUS-Module-for-Model-Railway-accesories-part-ii.md

 > As you will see later, the main loop calls `getEvent` repeatedly (polling), instead of using interrupts.
 I tried with interrupts, but I think there was some interference with other modules I couldn't figure out.
 Because the CPU is way faster than the CAN bus, I think the polling approach is good enough.

+The CBUS baud rate is 125Kbps.
+Somewhat modest given these chips can handle much more (I tested with 1 Mbps).
+But that is the standard.

 ### CBUS Configuration